 3. Composition

-I have dedicated a specific blog to composition, have a look at it: Composition in landscape photography
+I have dedicated a specific blog to composition.
+Please have a look at it: Composition in landscape photography

-First of all, fill the frame with whatever you like, and make sure not to include anything disturbing elements.
-Find a clear focal point and do not make it too colourful.
+First, fill the frame with whatever you like, and make sure not to include any disturbing elements.
+Find a clear focal point, and do not make it too colourful.
 Look carefully at the background and the edges of your frame.
-Very bright or very colourful objects will automatically draw all attention even if you don’t want it.
-The art of photography is also the art of omission: leaving things out of the picture.
-Zooming in or out, taking a step to the left or right allows you to avoid tourists, rubbish bins or traffic signs.
+Very bright or colourful objects automatically draw all attention, even if you don’t want it.
+Photography is also the art of omission: leaving things out of the picture.
+Zooming in or out and stepping to the left or right allows you to avoid tourists, rubbish bins or traffic signs.
 Have you seen those typical snapshots where lampposts or tree branches seem to grow out of the head of your subject?

-Too many elements in an image, in my opinion, weaken a photo, and this will confuse the viewer.
-So, limit yourself to one main subject and ask yourself the questions I mentioned above.
-If some elements do not add value to your photo, leave them out, because “less is more”.
-This technique will lead you, to more powerful compositions.
+In my opinion, too many elements in an image weaken it, confusing the viewer.
+So, please limit yourself to one main subject and ask yourself the questions I mentioned above.
+If some elements do not add value to your photo, leave them out because “less is more.”
+This technique will lead you to more powerful compositions.

-I believe that you can never overdo it when simplifying.
+You can never overdo it when simplifying.
 The best zoom lens is still ‘your legs’.
-They will help you avoiding a confusing composition.
+They will help you avoid a confusing composition.
 Walk around.
 Do not be lazy and try to find the right angle or frame.
 Turn your camera from landscape to portrait or vice versa.

-When possible use ‘a frame in the frame’ and don’t forget to let the clouds play a role in the sky if present.
+When possible, use ‘a frame in the frame’, and if clouds are present, let them play a role in the sky.

-Pull the viewer’s eye into your image by paying attention to the foreground and background.
+Focus on the foreground and background to pull the viewer’s eye into your image.
 If there is no clear foreground, look for light and shadow.
-Look for leading lines, they will lead the viewer’s eye to a point you want to lead the viewer to.
-These lines can be walls, roads or even shadow lines.
+Look for leading lines; they will lead the viewer’s eye to a point you want to lead the viewer to.
+These lines can be walls, roads, or even shadow lines.

-Give the subject (person or animal) space to go somewhere or to look at something, don’t let them look out of frame.
-This will keep the eye of the viewer in the frame.
+Give the subject (person or animal) space to go somewhere or to look at something; don’t let them look out of frame.
+This will keep the viewer’s eye in the frame.

-Try not to take every landscape photo from eye level, try once higher or lower.
-Where you stand, sit or even lie down, will have a significant impact on your image.
-By moving back and forth a little, you can find a position that will make the rule of thirds work.
-Or use water as a mirror to create symmetry in the image.
+Do not take every landscape photo from eye level; try once higher or lower.
+Where you stand, sit, or even lie down will significantly impact your image.
+By moving back and forth a little, you can find a position to make the rule of thirds work.
+You can also use water as a mirror to create symmetry in the image.

-What You can do with the horizon in your landscape image is covered in more detail in my blog The horizon in landscapes?
-A short guide, but make sure it stays horizontal unless you desire some extreme artistic effect.
-To give a brief summary: If you have a beautiful sky, put the horizon line in the bottom third of the photo to give the sky more attention.
+What You can do with the horizon in your landscape image is more detailed in my blog, The Horizon in Landscapes.
+It’s a short guide, but make sure it stays horizontal unless you desire some extreme artistic effect.
+To summarise, If you have a beautiful sky, put the horizon line in the bottom third of the photo to give the sky more attention.
 If the foreground is more interesting, put the horizon at the top at 2/3.
 The important thing is to emphasise the best part of the picture.

 4. Light is everything

-A discussion between photographers about light can sometimes flare-up.
-But do not forget that the origin of the term “photography” means writing with light.
+A discussion between photographers about light can sometimes flare up.
+But do not forget that “photography” originates from writing with light.

 Light, especially natural light, is constantly changing.
-Starting photographers sometimes think they have to wait until noon when the sun is at its highest.
+Starting photographers sometimes think they must wait until noon when the sun is at its highest.
 But actually, that is the worst possible time to take photographs, even though it can be a very pleasant time to be outside.
-In the middle of the day, there is usually harsh light and hard shadows.
+There is usually harsh light and hard shadows in the middle of the day.
 If you insist on taking a portrait of someone at that time, go into the shade.
-Your subjects will not squint their eyes against the strong sun and the shadows on their face will be much softer, making a much more pleasing portrait.
+Your subjects will not squint their eyes against the strong sun, and the shadows on their face will be much softer, making a much more pleasing portrait.

 Your landscape photo will also be better with the light hitting the landscape when the sun is lower.
-You will notice the undulations of the landscape.
+You will notice the landscape’s undulations.
 Therefore, the best moments with the best light for the landscape photographer will be at sunrise or sunset.
-Wake up early, or stay up late and do your best in between to come home with the best results.
+Wake up early or stay up late, and do your best in between to come home with the best results.

-Pay attention to the position of the sun (shadow and light).
-Apps on your smartphone like “The Photographers Ephemeris (TPM)” or “Photopills” will help you in your preparation because you will know where the sun will be at a certain moment.
+Pay attention to the sun’s position (shadow and light).
+Apps on your smartphone like “The Photographers Ephemeris (TPM)” or “Photopills” will help you prepare because you will know where the sun will be at a certain moment.

-The top moment during a day for the most interesting light effects is called ‘the blue or golden hour’.
+The top moment during the day for the most interesting light effects is ‘the blue or golden hour’.
 Read more about this in my blog “What about the weather and landscape photography?“.

-If you notice specific and nice light effects in a certain landscape, do not hesitate and take your shot as soon as possible, because 5 minutes later, the opportunity might be gone.
+If you notice specific and nice light effects in a certain landscape, do not hesitate to take your shot as soon as possible.
+Five minutes later, the opportunity might be gone.

 5. Camera settings for landscape photography

-As a landscape photographer, I usually use “aperture priority”.
-“Manual” is good too, but it is more complex, you can make more mistakes and it takes more time if you are not used to do so.
-Because you also want to determine the depth of field with your aperture, aperture priority seems a logical choice to me.
+As a landscape photographer, I usually use “aperture priority.
+“Manual is good, too, but it is more complex, you can make more mistakes, and it takes more time if you are not used to it.
+Because you also want to determine the depth of field with your aperture, aperture priority seems logical.

 This does not necessarily mean that you should leave everything to the camera.
 Use the ‘histogram’ at the back of your camera and “expose to the right” (move the histogram to the right).
-But make sure you don’t have burnt out highlights.
-You can use your ‘exposure compensation dial’ to move the histogram if necessary (look it up in your manual of the camera).
+But make sure you don’t have burnt-out highlights.
+You can use your ‘exposure compensation dial’ to move the histogram if necessary (look it up in your camera manual).

 Do you choose automatic focus or manual?
 Whichever feels most comfortable is fine.
 Usually, of course, you focus on a clear focal point.
 If that is more difficult, a good rule of thumb is to use about one-third of the distance in your image as the focal point.
-Supportive apps can calculate for you where your “depth of field” (the sharp area) will lie, or on what distance to focus to get the preferred result.
+Supportive apps can calculate where your “depth of field” (the sharp area) will lie or what distance to focus on to get the preferred result.

-Using a tripod allows you to use the lowest ISO settings (sensitivity of the sensor) for landscape photos and get sharper images with less noise.
-A wide-angle lens is not a bad idea for landscapes, but a zoom lens can work wonders zooming in on parts of the image to exclude certain disturbing elements.
+Using a tripod allows you to use the lowest ISO settings (sensor sensitivity) for landscape photos and get sharper images with less noise.
+A wide-angle lens is not a bad idea for landscapes, but a zoom lens can work wonders, zooming in on parts of the image to exclude certain disturbing elements.

-The camera or the equipment is not everything, the eye of the master is much more important.
+The camera or the equipment is not everything; the master’s eye is much more important.
 Don’t blame the equipment for poor composition.

 6. Practice, warm up and adjust

 Usually, to create great landscape images, you have to warm up by making mediocre images first.
-Sometimes I need to make some images to understand where I want to go with the shot even though I have a certain previsualisation in my head.
+Sometimes, I need to make some images to understand where I want to go with the shot, even though I have certain previsualisations in my head.
 Once you get outside, start warming up immediately by shooting for a few minutes without worrying too much about the results.
 But do not get stuck in that phase.
-Adjust your framing, move left or right, up or down, check your settings, adjust the diaphragm or the ISO etc. As you get the hang of it, it will go faster and faster.
-The most important thing is that you reflect on what you want to create and adjust consciously your settings.
+Adjust your framing, move left or right, up or down, check your settings, adjust the diaphragm or the ISO, etc. As you get the hang of it, it will go faster and faster.
+Most importantly, you reflect on what you want to create and consciously adjust your settings.

 7. Special effects for landscape photography

 Once you become more proficient at taking photos, you may also become interested in pursuing special effects such as slow shutter speeds (long exposures).
-For this, I refer you to my three-part blog on the use of filters.
+For this, I refer you to my three-part blog on using filters.

 - Handy tips about using filters for landscape photography (1/3)